Northern Avenue, Yerevan: Europe Square

 On 28 March 2019, a section of Northern Avenue was renamed "Europe Square" in celebration of the 70th anniversary of the establishment of the Council of Europe.
 The initiative was led by the representative office of Armenia to the Council of Europe.
 The Vice Speaker of the National Assembly Alen Simonyan stated, "Over the past 28 years following its independence, Armenia adhered to pan-European values and continues building its cooperation in the European direction", during a ceremony held at the newly inaugurated square.
 During the ceremony, former Mayor of Yerevan Hayk Marutyan and the former President of PACE Liliane Maury Pasquier unveiled a plaque within the square.

 Shops

 Northern Avenue is home to a number of international fashion brands and luxury stores, including Burberry, Armani, Massimo Dutti, Ralph Lauren, Tommy Hilfiger, Cole Haan, and Zegna.
 Many restaurants and coffee-shops are also operating on the avenue, including a Cinnabon, Pizza Hut, and KFC.

+Tashir Street Shopping Gallery

-On 14 May 2016, the two-leveled underground "Tashir Street Shopping Gallery" was opened along the Avenue, with the first level containing a shopping centre, and underground parking on the second level.
+On 14 May 2016, the two-story underground Tashir Street Shopping Gallery was opened beneath the boulevard, with the first level housing a shopping center and an underground parking garage on the second level.
+Approximately 70 stores can be found offering various clothing, shoes, interior decorations, furniture, children's products, accessories, and more.
+Starting from 2018, the shopping center began organizing cultural events and exhibitions.